 A Relatively Brief History of The Paper Machete . . .

-One of Piatt’s early sounding boards and collaborators was Machete co-producer Ali Weiss Klingler, an ace writer-performer from the show’s first trial run.
+One of Piatt’s early sounding boards and collaborators was Machete co-producer emeritus Ali Weiss Klingler, an ace writer-performer from the show’s first trial run.
 A New York City native with a background in theater as both a published playwright and performer, Klingler became a natural showbiz traffic-cop partner for Piatt’s bustling cabaret.
 She created and produced the Machete’s early podcast and current Radio Magazine in partnership with WBEZ.
 She also wrote the Machete’s first grant and worked with Lawyers For the Creative Arts to secure the company’s status as a not-for-profit.
-As of January 2012, Klingler has stepped down from day-to-day production duties to pursue “other interests” (not the least of which is having her first baby!) but continues to serve on The Paper Machete’s Board of Directors.
+As of January 2012, Klingler stepped down from day-to-day production duties to pursue “other interests” (not the least of which is having her first baby!) but is still among the show’s strongest supporters.

 The Paper Machete launched in January of 2010 to a packed house at Ricochet’s, marked by an inaugural address from the Machete’s Fairy Godfather, Dave Awl (who had given Piatt his first Chicago performance gig in The Partly Dave Show seven years earlier).
 With each subsequent show, more and more of Piatt’s colleagues from journalism, the arts and other various disciplines took to the microphone.
 The more steam and loyal following the Machete built, the more celebrated and emerging talent jumped at the chance to join the lineup.